HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

    - Exploratory data analysis reveals insights such as seasonality in purchase patterns, correlations between customer satisfaction scores and churn rates, and differences in behavior between loyal and churned customers.

 3. **Model Selection and Training**:
-   - The team explores different machine learning algorithms suitable for binary classification tasks, such as logistic regression, decision trees, random forests, gradient boosting machines (GBM), and neural networks.
+   - The team explores different machine learning algorithms , models suitable for classification of tasks.
-   - They split the data into training and validation sets and train multiple models using cross-validation to assess their performance.
+   - They split the data and validate the sets and train multiple models using cross-validation to assess their performance.
    - Performance metrics such as accuracy, precision, recall, and F1-score are calculated for each model, and the team selects the top-performing models for further evaluation.

-4. **Hyperparameter Tuning and Optimization**:
-   - The team conducts hyperparameter tuning experiments to optimize the selected models further.
-   - They use techniques such as grid search and random search to search the hyperparameter space efficiently and improve model performance.
-   - The models are retrained with the optimal hyperparameters, and their performance is evaluated again to ensure improvement.

-5. **Model Evaluation and Validation**:
+4. **Model Evaluation and Validation**:
-   - The team evaluates the performance of the tuned models on a holdout validation set to simulate real-world performance.
+   - The team evaluates the performance of the selected models to validate real-world performance.
-   - They assess metrics such as precision, recall, and ROC-AUC to measure the model's ability to identify customers at risk of churn accurately.
+   - They assess metrics such as precision, recall to measure the model's ability to identify customers at risk of churn accurately.
    - The best-performing model achieves high precision and recall, indicating its effectiveness in identifying churn risk while minimizing false positives.

-6. **Interpretability and Explanation**:
-   - The team examines the top features contributing to the model's predictions using techniques such as feature importance analysis and partial dependence plots.
-   - They discover that factors such as low purchase frequency, recent negative interactions with customer support, and decreasing sentiment in customer reviews are strong predictors of churn risk.
-   - This insight informs the company's retention strategies, allowing them to focus on addressing these key drivers of churn.

-7. **Documentation and Reporting**:
+5. **Documentation and Reporting**:
-   - The team documents the model development process, including data preprocessing steps, model selection criteria, hyperparameter tuning results, and model evaluation metrics.
+   - The team documents the model development process, including data preprocessing steps, model selection criteria and model evaluation metrics.
    - They create a comprehensive report summarizing the findings, insights, and recommendations for the company's stakeholders.
    - The report includes visualizations, tables, and explanations to facilitate understanding and decision-making.

-8. **Deployment and Integration**:
+6. **Deployment and Integration**:
    - The best-performing model is deployed into the company's production environment, where it integrates with the customer relationship management (CRM) system and other relevant workflows.
    - The deployment process is overseen by the data engineering and IT teams to ensure reliability, scalability, and performance in a production setting.
    - The model starts generating predictions in real-time, identifying customers at risk of churn for targeted retention efforts.

-9. **Monitoring and Iteration**:
+7. **Monitoring and Iteration**:
    - The team sets up monitoring mechanisms to track the model's performance in production continuously.
    - They collect feedback from stakeholders, monitor key performance indicators (KPIs), and analyze model drifts or deviations from expected behavior.
    - Based on feedback and new data, the team iterates on the model, making improvements and refinements to enhance its effectiveness over time.